 21. Wonderland Trail

-No list of Mount Rainier hikes is complete without this truly epic, infamous backpacking trip.
+No list of best hikes in Mount Rainier National Park is complete without this truly epic, infamous backpacking trip.
 Most hikers take between 5-15 days to complete this loop around Rainier, which features an average elevation gain of 3,000 feet.

 Check out our Wonderland Trail hiking guide for all the info you need to plan your hike.

-What to pack for hiking at Mount Rainier National Park
+What to pack for hiking in Mount Rainier National Park

-Although hikes at Mt Rainier vary tremendously and there are several easy trails, you’ll still want to have some key items in your pack.
+Although hiking in Mount Rainier National Park varies tremendously and there are several easy trails, you’ll still want to have some key items in your pack.

 Be sure to grab our ultimate hiking packing list includes our must-have gear for any hiking trail!